 One planer rules this class of benchtop planers.

-- Ability to slow down feed rate to 14 fpm is a must-have feature for hardwoods
+• Ability to slow down the feed rate to 14 fpm is a must-have feature for hardwoods

-If you’re just not sure which benchtop planer is best for your shop then stop and take a hard look at the DW735X.
+If you need help determining which benchtop planer is best for your shop, look at the DW735X.

-Not only does it have class-leading capability, it is one of the most popular and (per the manufacturer site) reviewed planers on the market.
+Not only does it have class-leading capability, but it is also one of the most popular and (per the manufacturer site) reviewed planers on the market.

 Key features